 - Ki Attacks: He has awakened Armament Haki and Supreme King Haki.

-- Kick the Dog: Forced Atmos to murder his own crewmates, with Doflamingo cackling all the way.
+- Forced Atmos to murder his own crewmates, with Doflamingo cackling all the way.

 - Forcing King Riku to gather all the money of his kingdom, only to have be used a literal puppet to slaughter his own citizens.

-- Knight of Cerebus: He is a significantly more serious threat than the Straw Hats have faced before especially being a former World Noble, made even more threatening when he not only defeats Law, but shoots him possibly to death in front of Luffy and co.
+- Knight of Cerebus: He is a significantly more serious threat than the Straw Hats have faced before especially being a former World Noble, made even more threatening when he not only defeats Law, but shoots him in front of Luffy and co.

 - Knowledge Broker: Part of his third occupation as the underworld figure "Joker".

 - Know When to Fold 'Em: Gives up on killing Smoker after Aokiji makes it clear he won't let that happen.
-He did try once, but Aokiji froze him solid (harmlessly) as a warning.
+He did try once, but Aokiji froze him, although it had no apparent affect on him.